arunsivaramanneo/GPU-Viewer/README.md

 ## UNDERDEVELOPMENT

-1. OpenGL - OpenGL SPIRV support (low priority)
+1. OpenGL - OpenGL SPIRV support (low priority - this feature is not available in glxinfo yet,it will be done once implemented by MESA team)
 2. General - Bug fixes, Code Optimizations (High Priority)

 ## IMPORTANT